 - Gilligan, T. S., & Stueve, T. F. H..
 (2011).
 Mortuary law (11th ed.).
 Cincinnati, OH: The Cincinnati Foundation for Mortuary Education.

 - Ashcroft, J.E.
 (2017).
 Law for business (19th ed.)
 Cincinnati, OH: West Educational Publishing.

 MORT 285 Funeral Service Law Outline (at bookstore and on Canvas course site)

 MORT 275/285 Court Cases (at bookstore, Orange County Law Library, or online)

 MORT 285 Statutes, Rules and Regulations (at bookstore or online)

-Handouts (provided by instructor on Blackboard course site)
+Handouts (provided by instructor on Canvas course site)

-Other materials as necessary located at the library or on the internet (Blackboard course site)
+Other materials as necessary located at the library or on the internet (Canvas course site)

 - PC running Windows 98, 2000, XP, or Vista